jansmolders86/mediacenterjs/README.md

 This image will be copied to the cache of MCJS so it can be used without restrictions.
 So you can even delete the image in the local dir and as long as you don't clear the cache, the image will be used.
 If no image is provided, the player will contact the Discogs scraper and try to get the art ther.
 (Although there are plans to port discogs to lastFM.)

-A nice GUI detail: Once you start playback, the eq icon and header will change colour according to the dominant colour of the album art.

 What is a MCJS App and how will it work?
 -------------